ReliableDragon/NestedGenerator/README.md

 # NestedGenerator
 Takes nested lists and makes them into fun random outputs.
 Mostly just a funsies thing.

-The config files are where the data is stored that's used for the raondom generation.
+The config files are where the data is stored that's used for the random generation.
 The format isn't too complicated, but there are a fair number of pieces, noted here.

 ## Header